Neo-Assyrian Empire: Reasons for the fall of Assyria

-The fall of Assyria was swift, dramatic and unexpected; still today modern scholars continue to grapple with what factors caused the empire's quick and violent downfall.
+The fall of Assyria was swift, dramatic and unexpected; scholars continue to grapple with what factors caused the empire's quick and violent downfall.
 One commonly cited possible explanation is the unrest and the civil wars that immediately preceded Nabopolassar's rise.
 Such civil conflict could have caused a crisis of legitimacy, and the members of the Assyrian elite may have felt increasingly disconnected from the Assyrian king.
-However, there is as mentioned no evidence that Ashur-etil-ilani and Sinsharishkun warred with each other, and other uprisings of Assyrian officials (the unrest upon Ashur-etil-ilani's accession, the rebellion of Sin-shumu-lishir, and the capture of Nineveh by a usurper in 622 BC) were dealt with relatively quickly.
+However, there is no evidence that Ashur-etil-ilani and Sinsharishkun warred with each other, and other uprisings of Assyrian officials—the unrest upon Ashur-etil-ilani's accession, the rebellion of Sin-shumu-lishir, and the capture of Nineveh by a usurper in 622 BC—were dealt with relatively quickly.
 Protracted civil war is thus unlikely to have been the reason for the empire's fall.

 Another proposed explanation was that Assyrian rule suffered from serious structural vulnerabilities; most importantly, Assyria appears to have had little to offer the regions it conquered other than order and freedom from strife; conquered lands were mostly kept in line through fear and terror, alienating local peoples.
 As such, people outside of the Assyrian heartland may have had little reason to remain loyal when the empire came under attack.
-Further explanations may lie in the actions and policies of the late Assyrian kings themselves.
-Under Esarhaddon's reign, many experienced and capable officials and generals had been killed as the result of the king's paranoia and under Ashurbanipal, many had lost their positions to eunuchs.
+Further explanations may lie in the actions and policies of the Assyrian kings.
+Under Esarhaddon's reign, many experienced and capable officials and generals had been killed as the result of the king's paranoia; under Ashurbanipal, many had lost their positions to eunuchs.
 Some historians have further deemed Ashurbanipal to have been an "irresponsible and self-indulgent king" since he at one point appointed his chief musician the name of the year.
 Though it would be easy to place the blame on Sinsharishkun, there is no evidence to suggest that he was an incompetent ruler.
-No defensive plan existed for the Assyrian heartland since it had not been invaded for centuries and Sinsharishkun was a capable military leader using well-established Mesopotamian military tactics.
-In a normal war, Sinsharishkun could have been victorious but he was wholly unprepared to go on the defensive against an enemy that was both numerically superior and that aimed to destroy his country rather than conquer it.
+No defensive plan existed for the Assyrian heartland since it had not been invaded for centuries, and Sinsharishkun was a capable military leader using well-established Mesopotamian military tactics.
+In a normal war, Sinsharishkun could have been victorious, but he was unprepared to go on the defensive against an enemy that was both numerically superior and that aimed to destroy his country rather than conquer it.